Skip to content

 A1.
 If you're puzzling with someone else, do you prefer that they pick the puzzle?

 A2.
-If you're puzzling with someone else, do you try to keep an eye for pieces they might need and hand them over to them?
+If you're puzzling with someone else, do you try to keep an eye-out for pieces they might need and hand them over to them?

 A3.
 If you're giving a puzzle as a gift, do you stress out about trying to pick the perfect puzzle for them?

 A4.
-If you're in the middle of putting together a puzzle, but someone else needs the table space, do you usually let them have it?
+If you're in the middle of putting together a puzzle, but someone else wants the table space, would you let them have it?

 A5.
-If you were puzzling with someone else, would you suggest they put the last piece in?
+If you were puzzling with someone else, would you insist they put the last piece in?

 Mark 4-5 Yes?
 You score high on agreeable-ness, you go out of your way to be a nice person, and you've got good karma.
 Just be careful you don't let yourself be a doormat.

 Mark 1-2 Yes?
-You score low on agreeable-nessyou might think of yourself as a nice person but not be noticing opportunities to be super-nice, or maybe you know you can be tough to get along with.
-But keep an eye out - getting your way in the short-term can make long-term human relationships harder.
+You score low on agreeable-nessyou might think of yourself as a nice person but be missing opportunities to be super-nice, or maybe you know you can be tough to get along with.
+Getting your way in the short-term is fun, but can make long-term human relationships harder.

 Last 5 Questions: Yes or No?